 In this series, we’ll explain each of Kinedu’s four areas of development.
 Keep reading to find out what you can expect from your baby’s development in the first years!

 Babies are a lot like little scientists –actively testing the world to figure out how it works.
 A baby’s cognition –or the group of mental processes that include abstract thinking, memory, problem solving, and attention– helps create this understanding of the world.

-At around this same period, your baby’s attention span will increase a good amount – although she’ll still move around a lot, she might stay interested in a toy for a whopping 15 minutes.
-Not bad, compared to the two minutes it took for her to get bored a couple of months back.
-You can gradually expand the toys and objects she’s familiar with to keep her interested – but it’s likely that she’s able to find these objects herself as she turns your home inside out.
-This random play is her way of learning about the world, and is important for her cognitive development.
-To keep her safe, make sure there’s nothing dangerous that she could get her hands on – she’ll put anything she finds in her mouth.
-However, encourage this playtime as it will help construct her ideas about textures, shapes, gravity, and how the world works!
+At around this same period, your baby’s attention span will increase a good amount.
+Although he’ll still move around a lot, he might stay interested in a toy for a whopping 15 minutes.
+Not bad, compared to the two minutes it took him to get bored a couple of months back.
+You can gradually expand the toys and objects he’s familiar with to keep him interested, but it’s likely that he’ll be able to find these objects himself as he turns your home inside out.
+This random play is his way of learning about the world, and is important for his cognitive development.
+To keep him safe, make sure there’s nothing dangerous that he could get his hands on –he’ll put anything he finds in his mouth.
+However, encourage this playtime, as it will help construct his ideas about textures, shapes, gravity, and how the world works!

 In the first few years, your child will have an insatiable curiosity, and will be looking for new things to conquer.
 He’ll show an increased ability to process information, remember, and conceptualize –all part of the cognitive growth that is taking place in that rapidly developing brain of his.

 Strengthen his development by carrying out Kinedu’s Cognitive activities that target shape, space, and measure; artistic expression and creativity; or reasoning skills.
 Here’s one of our favorites –let us know what you think!